Philip-HSinger/solar_project/README.md

 ### 3.3 Programming Guide
 The code reads the photoresistor values, calculates their difference, and moves the servo to align with the light source.
 A threshold value is used to filter out noise, preventing constant oscillation due to minor fluctuations in light.
-(See [Future Improvements](#future-improvements) for more on noise handling.)
+(See [v2 roadmap](#v2-roadmap) for more on noise handling.)

 [GitHub Repository](https://github.com/philip344/solar_project/)